Creativity and the unconscious illustrated

 In Jungian psychology, an archetype is a deep structural pattern, a universal psychological tendency and a behavioral blueprint, not an image, character or a thing, but a form that shapes experiences.
 They are closer to root patterns, instinctual tendencies and organizing principles, but not personalities, even though they can show up as characters.

 Even though they are abstract patterns, the psyche gives them imagery so we can interact with them.
 In dreams, visions, active imagination or even hypnopompia, the psyche personifies these patterns.
-This is why the Shadow may appear as a dark figure, the Anima as a woman, the Wise Old Man as a mentor or the Self as a deity, jewel, mandala, or oceanic presence.
+This is why the Shadow may appear as a dark figure, the Anima as a woman, the Wise Old Man as a mentor or the Self as a deity, jewel, mandala or oceanic presence.
 This is not the archetype itself, it is the psyche’s way of giving form to something that cannot be seen directly.
-They can appear as personalised characters that can introduce themselves by name.
+They can appear as personalised characters that can even introduce themselves by names.
 They can speak, have behaviour, show traits or moods and indeed, form relationships with the dreamer.

 So archetypes manifest as personalized characters, but they are not characters themselves.
 I wish they would be more mystical than that, but hey… reality is kind of boring like that.

-Jungian framework of archetypes is wrapped around poetic and symbolic language, that has grounding in antropology, but it is not pseudu-science.
+Jungian framework of archetypes is wrapped around poetic and symbolic language, that has grounding in antropology, but it is not pseudo-science.
 Modern studies, such as evolutionary psychology talks about inate cognitive templates, which is a more clinical viewpoint, claiming that archetypes are evolution-shaped biases in perception and behavior.
 In this view, archetypes are evolved mental programs or behavioral predispositions shared by all humans.
 Similar idea but without symbolism or myticism.
 Universal neural circuits and behavioral patterns inherited from human evolution.
 It is testable and grounded in biology, but loses symbolic richness.

 Other psychological fields have their corresponding concepts too: cognitive neuroscience talks about predictive brain priors, clinical psychology has a concept of deep schemas etc. but as far I know, they do not involve hooded figures chanting or casting ritual spells.

-Afterwards, I always though it would be interesting to encounter some another personalised archetype as well.
-I had to wait few years, but couple of weeks prior to writing this text, a clear Anima figure emerged unexpectedly, while I was preparing to do a meditation session of sorts.
+I had to wait few years, but couple of weeks ago, a clear Anima figure emerged unexpectedly, while I was preparing to do a meditation session of sorts.
 She too was clear as a day and was able to communicate, state her name etc. If you have not experienced something like this, it might all sound mentally ill, but there is no pathology involved.
 They just happen to be normal psychological experiences, just like dreams.
 These encounters are internal dialogues, not external entities.

 An early draft sketched on my notebook.